intuition-dev/intuDocs/devs/1pro.md

 ---

 # Part II: What movie has line:
 ##  'You're already dead.
-Everybody dies, you know I believe it'
+Everybody dies, you know we believe it'
 ![60%](pro/100linda.jpg)
-First time it happened, I did nothing.
+First time it happened, we did nothing.

 ### Here is what I'll do to be in 10% of IT survivors: "my team and me will code faster than citizen developers".